Cleveland Clinic logo

 Sick Sinus Syndrome

-Sick sinus syndrome can give you a heartbeat that’s too slow, too fast or a combination of both.
-Your sinoatrial (SA) node, where your heartbeat begins, is to blame.
+Sick sinus syndrome is a problem with your sinoatrial (SA) node.
+It can make your heart rhythm too slow, too fast or a mixture of both.
+It may also stop briefly.
 Some people don’t have symptoms with sick sinus syndrome, but others need a pacemaker to get a normal heart rhythm.
-This affects mostly older people.
+This typically affects people over 70 due to aging.

 Advertisement